 2. Get permission.

 As a homeowner, you should be in the free and clear.
-But we still suggest reviewing city regulations and HOA restrictions before you officially start to host.
-Because Airbnb is a relatively new service, it’s had its share of growing pains and pushback from local governments.
-We saw this play out when Airbnb sued last year against the hefty fines placed on New York City hosts who break rental regulations.
+But it is still a good idea to review city regulations and HOA restrictions before you officially start to host.
+Throughout its early years, Airbnb has had its share of growing pains and pushback from local governments.
+We saw this play out in 2016 when Airbnb sued against the hefty fines placed on New York City hosts who break rental regulations.

 3. Make your profile.

-More pictures and detailed information about your home and neighborhood mean less confusion for your guests.
+More pictures and detailed information about the home and neighborhood mean less confusion for your guests.
 McConnell reminds us, “First impressions matter, so put time into creating a complete and convincing listing.
-Include at least 24 photos of your home, and use a professional photographer if possible as it can result in 39 percent more in additional bookings and revenue!”
+Include at least 24 photos of your home and use a professional photographer if possible as it can result in 39 percent more in additional bookings and revenue!”

-Once you get some interest in your listing, the fun doesn’t stop there.
+Once you get some interest in your listing, the fun doesn’t stop.
 “Response times also matter,” McConnell says, “so respond to every inquiry within 24 hours.
 Finally, optimize your copy to allow your guest to envision himself in your home.”

 4. Look at the competition.